firehawkvfx/firehawk/README.md

 We document steps you can follow for replication of Firehawk in another environment.

 Some of this documentation will share what you will need to learn if you are a TD / Pipeline TD new to running cloud resources.
-I’d recommend learning Terraform and Ansible.
+I'd recommend learning Terraform and Ansible.
 I recommend passively putting these tutorials on without necesarily following the steps to just expose yourself to the concepts and get an overview.
-Going through the steps yourself is better.
+Going through the steps yourself is even better.

 These are some good paid video courses to try which I have taken on my own learning path-